decentraland/documentation/content/creator/scene-editor/scene-admin.md

   <img src="/images/editor/admin/video-from-url.png" alt="Scene name" width="500"/>

   {{< hint warning >}}
   **📔 Note**: Not any video URL will work.
 Videos from sites like Youtube for example have strict policies about their content and will block access to them from Decentraland.
-See [Streaming Videos]({{< ref "/content/creator/scene-editor/smart-items/play-videos.md#streaming-videos" >}}) for more information on what you can and can't play in Decentraland.
+See [Streaming from other sources]({{< ref "/content/creator/scene-editor/smart-items/play-videos.md#streaming-from-other-sources" >}}) for more information on what you can and can't play in Decentraland.
   {{< /hint >}}

-- **Live stream**: Play a live stream using a streaming software like OBS.
+- **Live stream**: Play a live stream using Decentraland's free streaming infrastructure and a streaming software like OBS or StreamYard.

   <img src="/images/editor/admin/live-stream.png" alt="Scene name" width="500"/>

-  See [Live Streaming]({{< ref "/content/creator/scene-editor/live-streaming.md" >}}) for more information on how to set up a live stream.
+  See [Live Streaming]({{< ref "/content/creator/scene-editor/play-videos.md#live-streaming" >}}) for more information on how to set up a live stream.

-Each screen in your scene will have one of these modes set as **Active**.
-You can click the **Video** or **Live** buttons to explore the settings on each section, they won't interrupt what's currently playing until you click the **Activate** button on either section.
+Each screen in your scene will have one of the above media sources set as **Active**.
+You can click the **Video** or **Live** buttons to explore the settings on each section, you won't interrupt what's currently playing until you click the **Activate** button on either section.

 <img src="/images/editor/admin/activate.png" alt="Scene name" width="200"/>